A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 - It comes in 2-color options (silver and white)

-- The rice cooker can also be used to steam meat or vegetables with the steam tray that sits at the top of the cooking bowl, while the rice is being cooked below it.
+- You can use the rice cooker to steam meat or vegetables with the steam tray. it sits at the top of the cooking bowl.
+Meanwhile, the rice cooks down below it.

 - Control panel with buttons for selecting white rice or brown rice cooking.